qiyfoundation/Qiy-Scheme/Functional Specification.md

 ### 4.11.13 Trustable Reviews

-Qiy allows solutions in which consumers can trust posted reviews on products or services:
+Qiy allows solutions in which consumers can trust posted reviews on products or [Services]:

 ![Trustable Reviews](./images/example-application--trustable-reviews.jpg)